Help Us Meet the Methow’s Growing Long-Term Care Needs

 Jamie’s Place Board Members

-Melinda Pruett Jones, Chair
+Melinda Pruett-Jones, Chair

 Peggy Porter, MD